How to calculate your credit card processing fees and how to lower them

 And BPN ensures that Level 2 or Level 3 payments are realized on every transaction to help bring down your payment costs even further.

-Reducing credit card processing fees with automation
+Reducing credit card processing fees (monthly fee) with automation

 Automation removes the resources needed to process emailed credit cards, adds Level 2 and Level 3 interchange savings and you’ll be able to see the value of automation each month in your credit card statement as your effective rate decreases over time.